My Cocktail Party Advisement on DUI

 “I heard that you are supposed to suck on a penny.”
 “My friend told me to never take the breath test.”
 “The cop told me to request his presence at the DMV hearing because he would not show up and I would get to keep my license.”
 "Chew peanuts."

-After explaining why each myth is wrong, everyone is confused on what to do when suspected of DUI.
+After explaining why each myth is wrong, everyone is confused about what to do when suspected of DUI.

 Do and Say As Little As Possible